Lisa Edelstein: Actress

 In May 2011, Edelstein announced that she would not return for the eighth and final season of House.
-Starting in June 2011, she joined the cast of The Good Wife where she played lawyer Celeste Serrano.
+Starting in June 2011, she joined the cast of The Good Wife, where she played lawyer Celeste Serrano.
 She guest-starred in Scandal in 2013, and later three episodes of the ABC series Castle.

-In 2014, Edelstein got her dream job landing the lead role of Abby McCarthy in the Bravo series Girlfriends' Guide to Divorce, an hour-long dramedy loosely based on the book series by Vicki Iovine focusing on the lives of newly divorced, mid-life women.
-It ran for five seasons in which she got to expand her creative participation by becoming a producer, writer and director on the series.
+In 2014, Edelstein landed the lead role of Abby McCarthy in the Bravo series Girlfriends' Guide to Divorce, an hour-long dramedy loosely based on the book series by Vicki Iovine focusing on the lives of newly divorced, mid-life women.
+It ran for five seasons in which she got to expand her creative participation by becoming a producer, writer, and director on the series.

 In 2018, Edelstein joined the cast of ABC's The Good Doctor in season two as Dr. Marina Blaize in a recurring role.
 This reunited her with House creator David Shore as well as with Richard Schiff, who played her father on Relativity.

-Edelstein then joined the award winning The Kominsky Method, a Netflix series that debuted in November 2018, playing the drug addled daughter of Alan Arkin and working alongside such actors such as Michael Douglas, Paul Reiser and Chuck Lorre.
-During that time she also reunited with Rob Lowe, playing his ex-wife Gwyneth Morgan, and mother of TK Strand (Ronen Rubenstein) on the ABC drama series, 9-1-1: Lone Star.
+Edelstein then joined the award winning The Kominsky Method, a Netflix series that debuted in November 2018, playing the drug-addled daughter of Alan Arkin and working alongside such actors such as Michael Douglas, Paul Reiser and Chuck Lorre.
+During that time she also reunited with Rob Lowe, playing his ex-wife Gwyneth Morgan, and mother of TK Strand (Ronen Rubenstein) on the ABC drama series 9-1-1: Lone Star.
+She played a Holocaust survivor and adopted mother in the Canadian indigenous TV drama Little Bird, which was nominated for 19 Canadian Screen Awards.

-Throughout her career has lent her voice to several animated programs, including King of the Hill, American Dad!, Superman: The Animated Series (as Mercy Graves, Lex Luthor's bodyguard, a role she later reprised in several episodes of Justice League), The Legend of Korra (as Kya, Tenzin's sister) and the first video game adaptation of Blade Runner.
+Edelstein is also a voice actress.
+Her roles include Mercy Graves in the DC Animated Universe, Sharri Rothberg in American Dad!, Kya in The Legend of Korra, and a guest role as Alexis in King of the Hill.

 Other appearances

-Edelstein is a supporter of Best Friends Animal Society, of which she is an Ambassador.
+Edelstein is a supporter of Best Friends Animal Society, of which she is an ambassador.
 She supports human rights organizations and is a patron of the arts.
 She has appeared in numerous magazines, including the September 2010 cover of H magazine.
 She posed for PETA in an ad promoting vegetarianism, a diet she has followed for most of her life.

 Art

-In the wake of the COVID-19 pandemic in 2020, Edelstein began to sketch and paint.
-She began working with magic marker and at the suggestion of her artist husband Robert Russell, switched to watercolor as the size of each piece grew.
-Edelstein's portfolio is inspired by old family photographs that are “unintended moments, telling unintended truths”.
-In December 2022, her exhibition "Lisa Edelstein: Family” debuted at Lisa Schiff's SFA Advisory gallery in Tribeca, New York.
-Her collection has been featured in Forbes, Surface, and Gio Journal.
+During the COVID-19 pandemic in 2020, Edelstein began to sketch and paint.
+She began working with magic marker, and at the suggestion of her artist husband Robert Russell switched to watercolor as the size of each piece grew.
+Edelstein's portfolio is inspired by old family photographs that are "unintended moments, telling unintended truths".

 Personal life

-On May 25, 2014, Edelstein married artist Robert Russell in Los Angeles.
+Edelstein married artist Robert Russell in Los Angeles on May 25, 2014.
 She became a stepmother to Russell's two sons from a previous marriage.